jerry-sky/liceum-polski/readme.md

 # Język polski w liceum — notatki

-*Please note: this repository concerns notes written in Polish and about Polish literature so the rest of this document is in Polish as well.*
+*Please note: this repository concerns notes written in Polish and about Polish literature so the rest of this repository is in Polish as well.*

 ---